6 Assam girls rescued from human traffickers in 4 states | Law-Order

 - India

-At least six minor girls from Assam have been rescued from the clutches of human traffickers in various parts of the country, police said on Sunday.
+At least six minor girls from Assam have been rescued from the clutches of human traffickers in various parts of the country, a senior police officer said.

-Karbi Anglong ASP Kangkan Kumar Nath said they were rescued during the last 10 days, after receiving complaints at many police stations of the district.
+Karbi Anglong, Additional Superintendent of Police (ASP), Kangkan Kumar Nath said they were rescued during the last 10 days, after receiving complaints at many police stations in the district.

-''The first FIR was registered at Diphu PS on December 8.
-Acting on it, we rescued a 16-year-old girl from Fatehabad in Haryana and also arrested one human trafficker,'' he said.
+''The first FIR was registered at Diphu police station on December 8.
+Acting on it, we rescued a 16-year-old girl from Fatehabad in Haryana and also arrested one human trafficker,'' he said on Sunday.

 After that, four FIRs were lodged in Bokajan police station, which immediately launched an operation to rescue the girls, Nath said.

-''We rescued two girls from Bokajan rail station, and one each from Dimapur rail station in Nagaland and Tinsukia,'' he said.
+''We rescued two girls from Bokajan railway station, and one each from Dimapur railway station in Nagaland and Tinsukia,'' he said.

-The Additional SP said another 14-year-old girl was rescued from Jhunjhunu in Rajasthan.
+The ASP said another 14-year-old girl was rescued from Jhunjhunu in Rajasthan.

 ''After registering the FIR at Bakalia police station on December 10, we learnt that the minor was sold for the purpose of marriage with a 33-year-old man in Jhunjhunu for Rs 1.5 lakh,'' he said.